PerfectGym/developer/content/api/users/useragreements.md

 # Agreements

-This API lest you store information that user has agreed to marketing and terms and conditions agreements.
+This API lets you store information that user has agreed to marketing and terms and conditions agreements.

 {:toc}